spread-ai/docs-comments/docs/module-1/what-is-spread.md

 	<figcaption>The SPREAD Studio</figcaption>
 </figure>

 In this course, we will learn how to ingest data, display data using SPREAD Studio, and also write data.
-We will be using resources from this [repository](), so please download the files that you will need from there.
 To ask questions about the content, leave a comment in the section below.
 In both cases, you will need a GitHub account.
 To sign up for an account, go to [GitHub](https://github.com).

 ## Helpful tips